Trump comments sting in Puerto Rico amid slow storm recovery

 For many, Trump’s boast about “one of the best jobs that’s ever been done” was hard to square with their daily reality: Blackouts remain common; nearly 60,000 homes are covered by only a makeshift roof not capable of withstanding a Category 1 hurricane; and 13 percent of municipalities lack stable phone or internet service.

+“Nobody is singing his praises because we all saw what happened,” San Juan Mayor Carmen Yulin Cruz told The Associated Press.
+“He wasn’t up to the task...and the way that he neglected our lives gave permission to other people in his administration to look the other way.”

-“Federal response according to Trump in Puerto Rico a success?”
-San Juan Mayor Carmen Yulin Cruz said in one of a series of tweets.
-“If he thinks the death of 3,000 people (is) a success God help us all.”
+Cruz criticized Trump in a series of tweets, including one that said, “If he thinks the death of 3,000 people (is) a success God help us all.”

 That reignited a longstanding feud between the mayor and Trump, who fired back calling her “totally incompetent” and saying the U.S. government “did an unappreciated great job in Puerto Rico.”